irisnet/irishub/docs/light-client/README.md

 7. `POST /gov/proposals/{proposalId}/votes`: Vote a proposal
 8. `POST /slashing/validators/{validatorAddr}/unjail`: Unjail a jailed validator

+They all support the these special query parameters below.
+By default, their values are all false.
+And each parameter has its unique priority( Here `0` is the top priority).
+If multiple parameters are specified to true, then the parameters with lower priority will be ignored.
+For instance, if `generate-only` is true, then all other parameters, such as `simulate` and `async` will be ignored.

 | parameter name   | Type | Default | Priority | Description                 |
 | --------------- | ---- | ------- |--------- |--------------------------- |
 | generate-only   | bool | false | 0 | Build an unsigned transaction and write it back |
 | simulate        | bool | false | 1 | Ignore the gas field and perform a simulation of a transaction, but don’t broadcast it |
 | async           | bool | false | 2 | Broadcast transaction asynchronously   |

-All the above eight APIs have the above query parameter.
-By default, their values are all false.
-Each parameter has its unique priority( Here `0` is the top priority).
-If multiple parameters are specified to true, then the parameters with lower priority will be ignored.
-For instance, if `generate-only` is true, then other parameters, such as `simulate` and `async` will be ignored.